Bug report #21561

 QGIS having it's own, non-standard mouse actions for tasks that are common (select, copy, delete, etc…) across all types of data (text in a wordprocessor, frames in a movie editor, features in a map editor, etc…) is counter-intuitive and confusing, especially if those non-standard actions are already commonly used for other common user interface actions.

 It's almost like the QGIS development team has decided that Ctrl+V will now mean "Cut", Ctrl+X will mean "Copy", and to copy have to use Alt+F1 for "Paste".
 Extending common user interface actions for something in QGIS that has no exact parallel but is still conceptually similar to that common action, like how Ctrl+Alt+V means paste what was copied into the buffer into a brand new layer, that makes sense.
 But ignoring decades of common UI actions that are in the muscle memory of probably all users makes the programme frustrating and tedious to use as one has to constantly remind themselves that QGIS is different.

 #2 Updated by Giovanni Manghi over 4 years ago

 - Operating System deleted (

 - Category changed from Actions to Map Tools

 It is also very unlikely that a ticket here, asking to revert the digitizing tools to the old behavior, will produce any effect.

 If you have any concern this should be raised in the users/developers mailing lists.

-#4 Updated by Cory Albrecht 10 months ago
+#4 Updated by Cory Albrecht over 4 years ago